inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 VERY good reason.

-In the bottom right here, we show a simple IMAGE search, JUST for the single word - 'NETWORK'.
+In the bottom right here, we show a simple IMAGE search, JUST for the single word 'NETWORK', and we see that motif in every image.
 But the even bigger image to the left is a search for the single word "TECHNOLOGY", which I think shows just how ubiquitous this image of "CIRCLES WITH LINES LINKING THEM" has become in modern life - I mean, it's literally everywhere now, right?

 And I believe that the main REASON for this is simply because EVERYONE (and I mean corporations, governments, and individuals alike) are becoming